-Everything you need to know about System on Chip
+Everything you need to know about System on Chip [+VIDEO]

-If you’re new to digital signage, you may have heard the term “SoC” or “System on Chip” bandied around.
+If you’re new to Digital Signage, you may have heard the term “SoC” or “System on Chip” bandied around.
 In this article we’re going to tell you everything you need to know about SoC including the benefits, the downsides and the lingo.

 What is System on Chip?

-System on Chip (SoC) is not specifically a digital signage term.
+System on Chip (SoC) is not specifically a Digital Signage term.
 The definition of System on Chip is “An integrated circuit that integrates all or most components of a computer or other electronic system” – Wikipedia.
 Essentially, this means that a System on Chip can offer a built-in computer or electronic system.
 No separate hardware is required.

 Iso_classroom

-SoC in digital signage
+SoC in Digital Signage

 In around 2013 the first SoC devices hit the market.
-The intention was to build a digital signage screen that had all of the components to run the digital signage software without the addition of a “player” (a device used to run the digital signage, similar to how your cable box or top box runs your TV content).
+The intention was to build a Digital Signage screen that had all of the components to run the Digital Signage software without the addition of a “player” (a device used to run the Digital Signage, similar to how your cable box or top box runs your TV content).
 The concept was to build an all-in-one solution that would be easier to install, more cost effective and easier to mass install.
-This would also help by reducing the number of components needed for any digital signage environment.
+This would also help by reducing the number of components needed for any Digital Signage environment.
 An installation would typically only require 1 screen, 1 power cable and an ethernet cable (optional).

-Since 2013, SoC has come a long way with more and more powerful chips being added to the devices to keep up with more complex demand from digital signage content.
+Since 2013, SoC has come a long way with more and more powerful chips being added to the devices to keep up with more complex demand from Digital Signage content.

 SoC vs Standalone players